thilak-tp/forkepoch-gui-windows/README.md

 # ForkEPOCH
-This is a time converter tool that converts EPOCH (1980 /1970) into UST and IST time.
-Programmed in Win32API C++
+This is a time converter tool written in Win32API C++ that converts EPOCH time (1980 /1970) into UST and IST timestamp.